 Today, I came across “In 2013 Google, Apple and Valve will kill piracy” and, while I didn’t agree with all of it – there was an amazing passage I hadn’t seen touched on elsewhere:

 The way I consume media today is very different.
 Movies and tv shows have become radio with an optional picture that I’m only going to devote my full attention to if it’s something great.
 That’s what makes going to the cinema so awesome for me, a rare 2 – 3 hour block of being completely focused on a movie when I literally won’t even watch most movies for free.

-This made me think of the now-torn-down Cineplex movie theater that was in the Eaton Center through the 1980’s.
-They had the worst, smallest, most unimpressive theaters of any I had ever seen.
+This made me think of the now-torn-down Cineplex movie theatre that was in the Eaton Center through the 1980s.
+They had the worst, smallest, most unimpressive theatres of any I had ever seen.
 But, it was full of teens out for the experience of seeing something and perhaps finding a gathering place in a mall.
-That theater would be empty today.
+That theatre would be empty today.